Our Research

 Social impacts & equity

-Our research examines the relationship between equitable and effective nature-based solutions, and how different solutions build adaptive capacity and reduce sensitivity climate risks.
+Our research examines the relationship between equitable and effective nature-based solutions, and how different solutions build adaptive capacity and reduce climate risks sensitivity.

 Environmental impacts